Not so long ago, most Android enthusiasts would root their phone and flash a custom ROM. It was the norm, even on brand new devices.

 The case against custom ROMs is growing.
 Android has no obvious missing features, stock firmwares are better than ever, and a ROM might not even be able to get the most out of your phone’s hardware.

 The answer seems straightforward.
 If your phone is older or very cheap, has bad stock firmware, or has been abandoned by the manufacturer, then it may be worth trying a custom ROM.
+That’s probably your only hope of seeing the new features of Android Pie.

 But for everyone else — whether you’re using a flagship, quality mid-ranger, even a few budget phones, or are just happy with what you’ve got — there’s almost no benefit to using a custom ROM.